Latest property trends in Mid-Coast Council region: Forster, Taree and more

 Tea Gardens-Hawks Nest

 On paper, Tea Gardens looks like the perfect town.
-Tucked away on the Myall River estuary, the Tea Gardens-Hawks Nest region is dominated by holidaymakers and retired couples.
+Tucked away on the Myall River, the Tea Gardens-Hawks Nest region is dominated by holidaymakers and retired couples.
 So much so that Tea Gardens itself sports an average age of 69 – one of the oldest average populations in Australia.
-This has made this twin-town cluster of 4,500 an exclusive yet expensive place to live.
+This has made this twin-town cluster of 4,500 an exclusive yet expensive place to live and retire.

-This is highlighted by Tea Gardens sporting an average property price of $860,000 – one of the highest figures in the region.
-A three-bedroom house in the area will set you back $745,000 with a 4-bedroom property costing just under $1 million.
+This is highlighted by Tea Gardens sporting an average property price of $920,000 – one of the highest figures in the region and a massive increase of $60,000 since June 2024.
+A three-bedroom house in the area will set you back $775,000 with a 4-bedroom property costing around $1 million.
 Its popularity as a holiday destination has also caused unit prices to dramatically increase with an average price of $610,000.
-That eclipses average house figures in nearby towns such as Taree & Gloucester.
+That eclipses average house figures in nearby towns such as Taree, Gloucester and even Forster.

 Population: 4,500 (2021)